Roman Catholic

 details of death

-While studying at gymnasium in Chełmno — during Prussian times (partitions of Poland) — member (1889‐1893) of the gymnasium chapter of a clandestine Polish self–education Pomeranian Philomaths organisation.
+While studying at Germ.
+Königliches Katholisches Gymnasium (Eng.
+Royal Catholic Gymnasium) in Chełmno — during Prussian rule in part of partitioned Poland — member (1889‐1893) of the gymnasium chapter of a clandestine Polish self‐education Pomeranian Philomaths organisation.
+Participants met clandestinely in attics or private apartments, and in the summer by the Vistula River.

-During the vice–rector's service at the Theological Seminary in Pelplin, secretly taught, in addition to other subjects, Polish history and literature.
+Also later, when ministered as vice‐rector at the Pelplin Theological Seminary, secretly taught, in addition to other subjects, Polish history and literature.

 In 10.1939 interned by the Germans in Pelplin.